-If colleagues do not feel comfortable making a report directly to their line manager, then they can instead report this to the Head of Business Support Services.
-Where colleagues do not feel comfortable reporting to this role then they can report to the Chief Executive or alternatively to the Chair of the Audit & Risk Assurance Committee.
+If colleagues do not feel comfortable making a report directly to their line manager, then they can instead report this to the Head of IT, People & Change.
+Where colleagues do not feel comfortable reporting to this role, then they can report to the Chief Executive or alternatively to the Chair of the Audit & Risk Assurance Committee, currently Margaret Dodwell (m.dodwell@epichousing.co.uk) (May 2025).